Plaintiff Settlement Planning

 How does a structured settlement help plaintiffs financially?

-Historically, personal injury lawsuits have paid damages as single lump sums.
-Though receipt of a single lump sum may provide temporary financial relief, additional burden for the plaintiff is inevitable.
-The demands required to manage large sums of money can be overwhelming.
+A structured settlement provides a long-term, steady stream of tax-free income.
+Historically, personal injury lawsuits paid damages as single lump sums.
+Though a single lump sum may provide temporary financial relief, managing a sum of money can be overwhelming.
 Additionally, for those receiving income-based benefits, receipt of a lump sum may result in loss of Medicaid, Supplemental Security Income (SSI), or other means-tested government programs.

-Congress recognized the need to protect injured plaintiffs from these risks and passed legislation to amend the Federal Tax Code, resulting in The Periodic Payment Settlement Act of 1982 (Public Law 97-473).
+Congress recognized the need to protect injured plaintiffs from these risks and passed legislation to amend the Federal Tax Code, resulting in The Periodic Payment Settlement Act of 1983 (Public Law 97-473).
 This act formally recognizes and encourages the use of structured settlement payments in physical injury cases.

 What are some of the advantages of creating a structured settlement?

-- Freedom from the time and emotional burden associated with investigating, assessing, and selecting investment strategies.
+• Freedom from the time and emotional burden associated with investigating, assessing, and selecting investment strategies.

-- Flexibility in the amount the client receives and the timing and frequency at which they receive it.
+• Flexibility in the amount the client receives and the timing and frequency at which they receive it.

-- Assurance that injured clients’ structured payments are exempt from federal and state income taxes.
+• Assurance that injured clients’ structured payments are exempt from federal and state income taxes.

-- Contentment for clients in knowing that they have a steady stream of income.
+• Contentment for clients in knowing that they have a steady stream of income.

 How does a special needs trust work?